tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 ## Introduction
 How do you know if a function works correctly?

-In practice, the most common way of doing this is to give the function an input and then to verify that it returns the correct output for that input.
+In practice, the most common approach is to give the function some inputs and then to verify that it returns the correct outputs for those inputs.
 We call this **testing**.

-For example, the `quote(s)` function returns a copy of `s` in ""-marks:
+For example, `quote(s)` returns a copy of a string in ""-marks:

 ```cpp
 string quote(const string& s)